h5p/h5p-cli/readme.md

 5. `node server.js` starts the dev server.
 Once the dev server is started you can use your browser to view, edit, delete, import, export and create new content types.
 To view the dashboard point your browser to
 http://localhost:8080/dashboard
-6. To use your own library instead of cloning one from the online repositories run
+6. To use your own library run `node cli.js use <library> <folder>`.
-`node cli.js use <library> <folder>` which computes dependencies for a `<library>` using the provided `libraries/<folder>` as the main library.
+This computes dependencies for a `<library>` using the provided `<folder>` as the main library.
+An example for this would be `node cli.js use h5p-my-library H5P.MyLibrary-1.01`.
+This assumes that the `libraries/H5P.MyLibrary-1.01` folder exists and is a valid H5P library.
+You can also use this command to switch between different versions of the same library as long as the `libraries/<folder>` exists and is a valid H5P library.
 7. To create a new library the local registry needs to be made aware of its existence by running `node cli.js register <entry.json>`.
 The `<entry.json>` file needs to be created.
-Below is an example of how it should look.
+Below is an example.
 You can also use this command to update existing registry entries.
 <details>
 <summary>"entry.json" example</summary>